 Back Up the Service Master Key

-This topic describes how to back-up the Service Master key in SQL Server 2017 by using Transact-SQL.
+This article describes how to back up the Service Master key in SQL Server 2019 (15.x) by using Transact-SQL.
 The service master key is the root of the encryption hierarchy.
 It should be backed up and stored in a secure, off-site location.
 Creating this backup should be one of the first administrative actions performed on the server.

 Before You Begin

 The master key must be open and, therefore, decrypted before it is backed up.
 If it is encrypted with the service master key, the master key does not have to be explicitly opened; however, if the master key is encrypted only with a password, it must be explicitly opened.

 We recommend that you back up the master key as soon as it is created, and store the backup in a secure, off-site location.

 In SQL Server Management Studio, connect to the SQL Server instance containing the service master key you wish to back up.

 Choose a password that will be used to encrypt the service master key on the backup medium.
 This password is subject to complexity checks.
 For more information, see Password Policy.

 Obtain a removable backup medium for storing a copy of the backed-up key.

 Identify an NTFS directory in which to create the backup of the key.
 This directory is where you will create the file specified in the next step.
 The directory should be protected with highly restrictive access control lists (ACLs).